Majorana chain and Ising model -- (non-invertible) translations, anomalies, and emanant symmetries: Introduction

 \subsection{Majorana chain}

 Concretely, we will focus on a 1+1-dimensional system of Majorana fermions.
-(In a forthcoming paper \cite{dirac}, we will study a similar system of Dirac fermions.
+(In \cite{noninv}, we will extend the discussion of this model in various directions and will provide more details.
+And in \cite{dirac}, we will study a similar system of Dirac fermions.
 See also \cite{Dempsey:2022nys,Dempsey:2023gib} for recent discussions of the translation symmetry of Dirac fermions coupled to gauge fields on the lattice.)
 Many authors have studied the anomalies of the continuum 1+1-dimensional theory of Majorana fermions.
 See e.g., the recent discussions in \cite{2010PhRvB..81m4509F,Ryu:2012he,Dijkgraaf:2018vnm,Karch:2019lnn, yujitasi,Delmastro:2021xox,Grigoletto:2021zyv,Witten:2023snr}.
-And many authors have studied the lattice Majorana chain \cite{2010PhRvB..81m4509F,2011PhRvB..83g5103F,2015PhRvB..92w5123R,Hsieh:2016emq}.
+And many authors have studied the lattice Majorana chain \cite{Kitaev:2000nmw,2010PhRvB..81m4509F,2011PhRvB..83g5103F,2015PhRvB..92w5123R,Hsieh:2016emq,OBrien:2017wmx}.
 In fact, the relation between this lattice model and the LSM theorem was discussed in \cite{Hsieh:2016emq}.
 Here we will follow the approach of \cite{CS} to bridge the gap between the lattice analysis and the continuum perspective of anomalies in these systems.

 Our lattice consists of $L$ sites, labeled by $\ell$ with periodic boundary conditions, i.e., \ie \ell \sim \ell +L\,. \fe On every site, we have a real fermion $\chi_\ell$ satisfying \ie \{ \chi_\ell , \chi_{\ell'} \} = 2\delta_{\ell,\ell'}\,. \fe